-Note 8: Intergovernmental Agreements
+Note 9: Intergovernmental Agreements

-On December 10, 2007, the District entered into an Intergovernmental Agreement with the City of Aurora.
-Under this agreement, the District must obtain the approval of the Aurora City Council prior to any inclusion of property outside of the service area into the boundaries of the District.
+On December 10, 2007, the District entered into an Intergovernmental Agreement with the City of Aurora (the "City IGA").
+Under the City IGA, the District must obtain the approval of the Aurora City Council prior to any inclusion of property outside of the service area into the boundaries of the District.
 Prior to issuance of any privately placed debt, the District shall obtain a certificate from an External Financial Advisor certifying the reasonableness of the interest rate and the structure.
-Pursuant to the agreement, the District is required to levy a regional mill levy and to remit it to an Aurora Regional Improvement (ARI) Authority or to the City under certain circumstances.
-The Agreement requires the District to dedicate the public improvements to the City of Aurora or other appropriate jurisdiction for ownership and maintenance consistent with the approved development plan.
+Pursuant to the City IGA, the District is required to levy a regional mill levy and to remit it to an Aurora Regional Improvement (ARI) Authority or to the City under certain circumstances.
+The City IGA requires the District to dedicate the public improvements to the City of Aurora or other appropriate jurisdiction for ownership and maintenance consistent with the approved development plan.
 The District is authorized, but not obligated to, operate and maintain the park and recreation improvements.
-Per the Agreement, the District shall not issue debt in excess of \$15,000,000.
+Per the City IGA, the District shall not issue debt in excess of \$15,000,000.

-Note 9: Other Agreements
+Note 10: Other Agreements